gabrielsoltz/metahub/README.md

 ## CSV

-You can create a CSV custom report from your findings, adding MetaChecks and MetaTags as part of them.
+You can create rich HTML reports of your findings, adding your context as part of them.

 <p align="center">
   <img src="docs/imgs/csv-export.png" alt="csv-example"/>